ThomasClemons/ai-case-study/README.md

 - The Technology budget has grown at a 7% annually over that last four years.
 [Constellation Insights](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")

 The key pillars of the JP Morgan Chase are:
-- Application Renewal - The bank has decommissioned over 2,500 legacy applications since 2017.
+-**Application Renewal** - The bank has decommissioned over 2,500 legacy applications since 2017.
 The bank also increased the number of SaaS applications by 14% to 560.
-- Infrastructure Modernization - 60% of applications have been moved to new data centers.
+- **Infrastructure Modernization** - 60% of applications have been moved to new data centers.
 38% have been moved to the cloud.
-- Engineering - Implemented Agile development practices and equipped 43,000 engineers with modern tools to boost productivity.
+- **Engineering** - Implemented Agile development practices and equipped 43,000 engineers with modern tools to boost productivity.
-- Data and AI - AI has helped JPMorgan Chase deliver more personlized products and experiences that provided $320 million in benefits last year.
+- **Data and AI** - AI has helped JPMorgan Chase deliver more personlized products and experiences that provided $320 million in benefits last year.
 [Constellation Insights](https://www.constellationr.com/system/files/uploads/user-23065/Insights%20Template_JPMorgan.pdf "Constellation Insights - CUSTOMER STORY: JPMORGAN CHASE")

 ## Financial Services Landscape